← Two Player Chess

 7. Crash reports

-Crash reports collected by the operating system (Apple's TestFlight / App Store crash reporting and Google Play vitals) may include diagnostic information such as the device model and a stack trace.
-These reports are managed by Apple and Google respectively, governed by their privacy policies, and are used by us only to fix bugs.
+Crash reports are collected by the operating system (Apple's TestFlight and App Store crash reporting, and Google Play vitals) and may include diagnostic information such as the device model and a stack trace.
+We may access aggregated crash data via App Store Connect and Google Play Console solely to fix bugs, on the basis of our legitimate interest in maintaining and improving the apps (GDPR art.
+6(1)(f)).
 We do not embed any third-party crash-reporting SDK in the apps.
+Apple and Google manage the underlying collection under their own privacy policies.

 8. Children

 The apps are appropriate for all ages.
-Because we do not collect personal data, the apps do not knowingly collect information from children under 13 (or under 16 where local law requires).
+Because we do not collect personal data, the apps do not knowingly collect information from children under the age of digital consent in their country of residence (16 in the Netherlands under UAVG art.
+5).

 9. International users